 - The Resume Workbook can NOT be turned in for county or state awards.
 You must finish the transfer process.

 Wondering how to communicate what you've done?
 Check out our list of leadership words.

 For 2015, all record books must contain the 4-H Resume and all entries since October 1, 2014 must be in the Resume.
 For county evaluation, members may either transfer their old entries from the Permanent Record into the Resume or they may place their Permanent Record behind the Resume.

 4-H Project Records

-Most project records are available on the State 4-H Website - look for project resources under each project area..
-This website has heavy traffic in the fall and may be unavailable at times.
-Please be patient and keep trying.
+Most project records are available on the State 4-H Website - look for project resources under each project area.
 Other records not available on that page can be found here: